gradido/gradido/docu/login_server.api.md

 - `user.disabled`: User will be disabled if he wants a account delete but has transactions.
 Until transactions are saved in real blockchain, we need this data because the public key is in db only saved in state_users so if we delete this entry, validating all transactions is no longer possible.
 Disabled User cannot login and cannot receive transactions.
 - `email_checked`: If user has clicked on link in verification email (register), can only transfer gradidos if email_checked is 1
+- `language`: Language Key for User, currently 'de' or 'en'
 - `errors`: array of strings if error occure

 ## Login by Email Verification Code